How to Deduplicate People and Companies in Bulk and Automatically

 For each duplicate group, Insycle will examine each Master rule to determine which records in the group meet the criteria.
 Rules are read in order, from top to bottom, and as soon as a record is the only one to meet a rule, it is selected as the master record.
 The subsequent rules are ignored.

-Learn more about these options in the Master Selection Rules reference in the Module Overview article.
+Learn more about these options in the Choosing Which Record Remains After a Merge article.

 Setting Field Retention Rules (Fields Tab)